 About Integral Molecular

-Integral Molecular (www.integralmolecular.com) is the industry leader in membrane protein antibody discovery, with a pipeline of therapeutic antibodies against GPCRs, ion channels, transporters, and immuno-oncology targets.
+Integral Molecular (staging.integralmolecular.com) is the industry leader in membrane protein antibody discovery, with a pipeline of therapeutic antibodies against GPCRs, ion channels, transporters, and immuno-oncology targets.
 Built on the company’s extensive experience optimizing membrane proteins, this platform enables the isolation, characterization, and engineering of MAbs against otherwise intractable targets.
 Integral Molecular discovers antibodies for partners in parallel with independent work developing antibodies for licensing.
 The company currently has therapeutic programs focused on cancer, pain, immunity, and metabolic disorders.